Ethics and Adversity Management Speaker

-In addition to being a mother of two, Rashmi was a successful lawyer who graduated with honors from Columbia Law School.
+In addition to being a mother of two, Rashmi is a successful lawyer who graduated with honors from Columbia Law School.
 After working for several major corporations, she launched an independent law practice in Miami, Florida.
 During the housing boom, she was recruited to work with a local real-estate developer who later engaged in questionable business practices.
-Rashmi’s drive to succeed financially and to give her children the best life possible created an ethical blind spot for her.
+Rashmi’s drive to succeed financially and to give her children the best life possible created an ethical blind spot.
 She chose not to question her client’s behavior despite her inner voice screaming “ask questions!”
-Her involvement resulted in a six month sentence to Federal prison for bank fraud, alongside a $19M judgment against future earnings, required community service hours, and 3 years supervised release.
+Her involvement resulted in a six-month sentence to Federal prison for bank fraud, alongside a multi-million dollar judgment against future earnings, required community service hours, and 3 years supervised release.

 Before beginning her sentence, Rashmi’s community of friends and family embraced her.
 Though previously believing only a high level of success would make them proud, she now felt for the first time the true power of what building strong relationships meant.
 A close family friend remarked quietly “You will eventually learn that this is not happening to you, it is happening for you.”

 In prison, Rashmi felt shame and remorse for her decisions.
 Taking in six months of federal prison life, Rashmi came to a place of peace and self-forgiveness.
 While being immensely humbled by this life-changing experience, she emerged with invaluable lessons learned both personally and professionally.
 Rashmi shares her emotional development of living with remorse, but not letting it define you.
-She is determined to create a culture of conversation around ethics and compliance and to integrate ethics into all aspects of our lives.
+She is determined to create a culture of conversation around ethics, human performance, and reputational risk into all aspects of our lives.